-Medication Aide training is designed to meet the training requirements for becoming qualified as a Medication Aide.
-The course covers the six rights of medication administration for non-licensed personnel.
-Topics will include medication administration via the oral, topical, and instillation routes.
-Medical asepsis, hand hygiene, terminology, and legal implication will be covered.
-Upon successful completion, students will be eligible to take the competency exam and demonstrate skills necessary to qualify for listing on the North Carolina Medication Aide Registry.
+Medication Aide Training (PHM 4100) is designed to meet the training requirements to become a Medication Aide.
+The course will cover the six rights of medication administration for non-licensed personnel.
+Topics include medication via the oral, topical, and instillation routes.
+Medical asepsis, hand hygiene, terminology, and legal implications will be covered.
+Upon successful completion student will be eligible to take the state competency exam.

 Students who successfully complete this class and the NACES Medication Aide Competency will be eligible to work in Long Term Care Skilled Nursing Facilities if they are on the NAI registry.
 Students completing the class who are not on the NAI registry may find jobs in other available health care settings.

 Identification only needs to be verified and documented that first and last names match exactly, and copies should not be retained by the college.